 Project Freematics was founded by Stanley Huang and Kevin Huang in 2013.
 Freematics stands for Free Telematics.
-The goal of Freematics is to bring freedom into vehicle telematics.
-Freematics makes it easier than ever to utilize open-source hardware (basically Arduino) in vehicle telematics projects which normally involve OBD-II, high-resolution GPS, motion sensor (accelerometer & gyroscope) and various wireless communication technologies (cellular, WIFI, BLE, xBee etc).
+The goal of Freematics is to bring freedom into vehicle telematics, by making it easier than ever to utilize open-source hardware resources (basically Arduino) in vehicle telematics projects which normally involves a computing device with access to OBD-II interface, high-resolution GPS, motion sensor, data storage and wireless communications like Bluetooth, WIFI and cellular network.

-Our prospective is to further improve our products and make them more adaptable and cost-effective for all kinds of telematics applications.
+Our prospective is to improve our products towards perfection and make them more adaptable and cost-effective for all kinds of telematics applications.
 Head for our online store to have a look at we've got for you!